kotoMJ/security-showcase-android/keystore.about.md

 ## About Android keystore ##

-Android keystore is evolving mechanism from one Android version to other.
+Android keystore is evolving/improving mechanism from one Android version to other.
-This library ensure handling Android Keystore since Android API19 (KitKat).

 ### Android keystore usability - unstable storage ###